 Other unique collections available through the Archives include the Spine and Orthopedic Historical Collections, early 20th century hospital patient records (1906-1920) and private physician records (1909-1980), which contain diagnoses, treatments and outcomes, many with hand-written physicians’ and nurses’ notes.
 These records may be used by qualified researchers with appropriate approval from the University of Kansas Medical Center’s Institutional Review Board.

-The ongoing Oral History Program consists of transcribed interviews with former administrators, retired faculty and other key individuals in the Medical Center’s history.
-These interviews illuminate the historical evolution of the institution and compliment the written record by providing a “human perspective” through personal recollection.
+The Oral History collection consists of transcribed interviews with former administrators, retired facutly, and other key individuals in the Medical Center's history.
+These interviews illuminate the historical evolution of the institution and compliment the written record by providing a "human perspective" through personal recollection.

 In cooperation with other area historical agencies and professional organizations, the Archives participates in a variety of outreach activities, including volunteer and student internship programs, as well as involvement in exhibits, workshops, conferences and symposia.